digicatapult/dc-federated/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for `df_federated`.
+This section guides you through submitting a bug report for `dc_federated`.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behaviour :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/digicatapult/`df_federated`/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/digicatapult/dc_federated/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 #### Before Submitting A Bug Report

-- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3A`df_federated`)** to see if the problem has already been reported.
+- **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Adc_federated)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on that repository and provide the following information by filling in [the template](https://github.com/digicatapult/`df_federated`/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).
+Create an issue on that repository and provide the following information by filling in [the template](https://github.com/digicatapult/dc_federated/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).

 Explain the problem and include additional details to help maintainers reproduce the problem: